patil-harshvardhan/the-lettings-hub/README.md

-# Project Name
+# My Intro

-## Overview
+## How to run ?

-This project is set up using Docker Compose to simplify the process of building and running containers.
-The only command you need to run is:
+All you need to do to run this project is use this command.
+It will run the backend frontend and the DB for you :)

 ```bash
 sudo docker compose up --build